altaurog/pgcopy/README.rst

 ``Replace`` renames new db objects like the old, where possible.
 Names of foreign key and check constraints will be mangled.
+As of v0.6 there is also ``pgcopy.util.RenameReplace``, which instead of dropping the original objects renames them using a transformation function.

 Note that on PostgreSQL 9.1 and earlier, concurrent queries on the table `will fail`_ once the table is dropped.